oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h4>Lost Income</h4>

 When you do freelance work long enough, you’re bound to encounter a customer that refuses to pay you for your services.
-This is called “bad debt,” Unfortunately, you can’t take a bad debt deduction for the time you spent working on that website or copy.
+This is called “bad debt.”

+ Unfortunately, you can’t take a bad debt deduction for the time you spent working on that website or copy.
 But if the customer pays you with a **check that bounces**, you can deduct the expense from your net income.

 > Note: If you’re a drop ship seller on Shopify, you can take a bad debt deduction even  if the customer does not pay.
 That’s because inventory is deductible at the end of the year as costs of goods sold.